The fish oil facial: The new skin smoothing wonder

 Don’t be tempted to take extra omega-3 supplements in the hope you will improve the benefits as you can really have too much of a good thing.

-A study published in the 2012 Journal of the American Academy of Dermatology concluded that excess consumption of fish oil can lead to side effects, including abdominal pain, diarrhea and easy bruising/bleeding.
+A study published in the 2012 Journal of the American Academy of Dermatology concluded that excess consumption of fish oil can lead to side effects, including abdominal pain, diarrhoea and easy bruising.

 If you want your skin to benefit from fish oils you still need to take them internally rather than topically on the skin.